Okahyphen/mtd/README.md

 ### Missing links

-We can see that both `tracks` depend on the command line option `date`, as shown in each function argument list.
+We can see that both `tracks` depend on the command line option `date`, as shown in each function's argument list.
 What happens when we fail to provide that option?

 ```
-Required option(s) not found for [ since ]:
+Required option(s) not found for [ until ] track:
-  date
+  --date		a valid date string
 ```

 MTD lets us know that we've failed to provide a necessary command line option, and which track required it.
 If we fail to provide more than one option, they are all shown.